yifeij7/Yifei_CV_Website/content/authors/admin/_index.md

 ---

 ## About Me
-Yifei Jin is an ECE Ph.D. candidate advised by Dr. Viktor Gruev at University of Illinois at Urbana-Champaign.
-My research interests include the design and development of multispectral imaging systems for image-guided cancer surgeries.
-Before joining Dr. Gruev's lab, I was a hardware engineer responding to circuit verifications for automatic test equipment at Teradyne in North Reading, Massachusetts.
-I am proficient in camera system, hardware engineering, optics and ML/CV.
-I am seeking an electrical engineering internship for the Spring/Summer of 2025.
+Yifei Jin is a Ph.D. candidate in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign, advised by Dr. Viktor Gruev.
+His research focuses on the design and development of multispectral imaging systems for image-guided cancer surgeries.
+Prior to joining Dr. Gruev’s lab, he worked as a hardware engineer at Teradyne in North Reading, Massachusetts, specializing in circuit verification for automated test equipment.
+In the summer of 2025, he will join Apple’s Display Hardware team as an Electrical Engineering Intern.
+Yifei is proficient in camera systems, hardware engineering, optics, and machine learning/computer vision, and is currently seeking a full-time engineering position starting in Spring 2026.